jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

         width="600"
     />
 </p>

+> <b>An AKAI MPK mini that I bought at Guitar Center a few hours before the competition started.
+I have an AKAI MPK 49 at home but decided not to mess with the hassle of bringing it on the plane with me.</b>

 As the musician of the team, I decided to combine these mythological and poetic gifts the Lord God has bestowed on me and infuse them in the music for the game.